Scattering of D0-branes and Strings

-Our first step will be to check that \refb{e6.1} is independent of the arbitrary parameters $\alpha$ and $\wt\lambda$ and the arbitrary function $f$ as long as we include only those terms that contain non-negative powers of $\alpha$ {\it and} $\wt\lambda$.
-This will be done by computing the change $\delta \FF'$ of the expression for $\FF'$ under arbitrary variation of $\alpha$, $\wt\lambda$ and $f$ and showing that $\delta\FF'$ does not contain any term that contains non-negative power of $\alpha$ and $\wt\lambda$.
-Furthermore, while computing $\delta\FF'$ we keep all terms that scale as non-negative power of $\gamma$, notwithstanding the fact that $\FF'$ may differ from the actual answer $\FF$ by such terms.
-This will be reflected in the fact that $\delta\FF'$ will contain terms that scale as non-negative powers of $\gamma$ but carry negative powers of $\alpha$ or $\wt\lambda$.
+While this gives a way to recover a complete expression for $\FF$, below we shall describe the steps to determine terms in $\FF_{\rm cor}$ that scale as non-negative power of $\gamma$, since the other terms will be suppressed for large $\gamma$ that we shall use in our numerical analysis.
+Our first step will be to compute the change $\delta \FF'$ of the expression for $\FF'$ under arbitrary variation of $\alpha$, $\wt\lambda$ and $f$, keeping all terms that scale as non-negative power of $\gamma$.
+Next we verify that $\delta\FF'$ does not contain any term carrying non-negative power of $\alpha$ {\it and} $\wt\lambda$.
+Therefore, the terms in $\delta\FF'$ will carry negative powers of $\alpha$ {\it or} $\wt\lambda$.
 We shall then explicitly add to $\FF'$ terms that will cancel this contribution.
 For example, a contribution to $\delta\FF'$ of the form \be {\delta\wt\lambda\over \wt\lambda} {\wt\lambda^2\over \alpha^2} - {\delta\alpha\over \alpha} {\wt\lambda^2\over \alpha^2} \ee comes from a term in $\FF'$ of the form ${1\over 2} \wt\lambda^2 \, \alpha^{-2}$.
 Hence, we should add to $\FF'$ a term $-{1\over 2} \wt\lambda^2 \, \alpha^{-2}$ to cancel this, since, if we had not made any approximation in evaluating $\FF'$, these terms would not have been present.
 This procedure reduces to the procedure of explicitly removing all terms containing inverse powers of $\alpha$ and / or $\wt\lambda$ that was used in \cite{2012.11624}.
 In the end, the $\FF$ obtained this way will be the correct form of $\FF$ up to corrections of order $\gamma^{-1}$ and we can use this for numerical computation of $\FF$ by taking $\gamma$ to be large.
 This corresponds to taking $\alpha$ and $\wt\lambda$ large and of the same order.
 We could in principle find the exact expression for $\FF$ by adding to \refb{e6.1} a term that makes $\delta \FF$ vanish exactly, but we have not done so.